 Since that day, I never did see one of them, at least until high school ends.
 But then, does it matter?

 All that’s left is my memories… either of that former school or my former classmates.
-While most part of it are indeed painful, there were something good as well.
+While most parts of it are indeed painful, there was something good as well.
 I don’t think I’ll ever get over it.
 It’s a part of my life anyway.

 Yes, it’s time to move on.
 There’s no point in remembering the past, all I have now is a better life ahead of me.

 The Painful Truth Behind Friendships [Article]

 For a commoner, friendships proved to be temporary.
 They tend to forget one another once they parted ways.
 Both of them eventually become strangers in each other’s eyes.
 The only time you’ll remember the good times with your old forgotten friend… is in an unexpected situation.

 Is it right to consider friendship as temporary?
 You can actually say that if you think your friends had forgotten you after not seeing them for a long time and had found another.
 Only the loyal ones think of you.

 But then, friends may come and go.
 So if you value your friend, always remember that he/she will be there for you no matter the absence.
 Even if you had hundreds of friends, not everyone can stand up to you.